Encoding many-valued logic in $\lambda$-calculus

 In this case we cannot derive~(\ref{ITErules}).
 Instead we get

-Yet by inspection of each of the four concrete options for $M,N \in \{\True_\Iterm,\False_\Iterm\}$ we find that Combining~(\ref{threethree}) with~(\ref{fourfour}) gives us~(\ref{ITErules}) if we take for for $M,N$ the Booleans in $\{\True_\Iterm,\False_\Iterm\}$.
-Hence also this lesser known encoding validates the truth tables of Boolean propositional logic.
+Yet by inspection of each of the four concrete options for $M,N \in \{\True_\Iterm,\False_\Iterm\}$ we find that Combining~(\ref{threethree}) with~(\ref{fourfour}) gives us~(\ref{ITErules}) for all Booleans $M,N \in \{\True_\Iterm,\False_\Iterm\}$.
+Hence also this less well-known encoding validates the truth tables of Boolean propositional logic.